MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/limitations.md

 ### Support for external libraries

-The PowerApps Control Framework supports all the external libraries for implementing custom controls.
+The PowerApps Component Framework supports all the external libraries for implementing custom controls.

 > [!NOTE]
 > When you use JQuery for implementing the custom controls, at run time, it loads the platform version of the JQuery not the version you used to implement.